 “It’s true that he had some problems sometimes on stage, but that’s partly our fault as we were asking him to sing in a higher register than what is natural for him.
 Blaze has a very distinctive voice and we perhaps needed him to stretch it into unnatural territory.
 Maiden tours can be nine or ten months long and it’s a punishing schedule for anybody, especially if you have to push your voice beyond its natural limits.”

-Which begs the question: Why did they pick Blaze Bayley in the first place?
+Which begs another question: Why did they pick Blaze Bayley in the first place?

 Nothing about Maiden’s vocal territory changed, but Blaze was not that kind of singer.
+Where Dickinson was Maiden’s tenor, Bayley was a barritone.
 Inevitably, this toxic combination of natural range, little time for rehearsals, a wicked schedule, and monitor issues, all came down on Bayley like a ton of bricks.
 This would haunt Maiden for the duration of Bayley’s time with them, and eventually lead to his dismissal from the band.

 Here is a selection of live tracks from early in the tour – Sofia, Bulgaria on 16 October 1995 – that illustrate the point.
-They range from the more comfortable opening of Man On The Edge to Bayley’s self-admitted struggles with the classics Hallowed Be Thy Name and The Trooper:
+They range from the more comfortable performance of new-album highlight The Edge Of Darkness to Bayley’s self-confessed struggles with the classics Hallowed Be Thy Name and The Trooper:

 To add insult to injury, the hail of negative opinions from their former singer showed no signs of abating.
-“There was a little bit of that from both sides, yeah,” said Dickinson later, but it is hard to argue that his former band came anywhere near his own level of dismissive characterizations during this period.
+“There was a little bit of that from both sides, yeah,” said Dickinson later, but it seemed that he was intent on having the final say in this war of words at the time.
 In April 1996, while touring his third solo album Skunkworks, he had a torrent of criticism ready for Maiden when he spoke to The Bruce Dickinson Wellbeing Network in Stockholm:

 “I think some of the best guitar Janick’s ever played is on Tattooed Millionaire.
 I don’t think anybody knows how to get the best out of Janick in the studio with Iron Maiden. […] The new Maiden record in North America has sold sixty, seventy thousand copies.
-In the same period of time the reissued Iron Maiden back catalogue has sold four hundred thousand copies. […] The X Factor made it so easy for people to understand why I left.
+In the same period of time the reissued Iron Maiden back catalogue has sold four hundred thousand copies, which means that somewhere there’s a bunch of people buying all these old Maiden records. […] The X Factor made it so easy for people to understand why I left.
 It’s completely clear. […] It’s a bit of a shame to see Maiden go down the tubes.”

-At the end of 1995, with the release of The X Factor and the start of touring, that struggle was not yet at en end.
-But some things were also looking better.
+At the end of 1995, with the release of The X Factor and the start of touring, that struggle was not yet over.
+But some things were looking better.

-As the X Factor tour wound its way around the world in 1995 and 1996 the band had found a happier and more peaceful state of existence, despite the vocal problems, feeling settled with the fiercely loyal Gers and Bayley in the line-up.
+As The X Factour wound its way around the world in 1995 and 1996 the band had found a happier and more peaceful state of existence, despite the vocal problems, feeling settled with the fiercely loyal Gers and Bayley in the line-up.
 It seemed that the darkness and trials of the past couple of years were at last behind them, but there would still be some bumps in the road.

 Starting in the virgin territory of Israel and South Africa, the tour spent more than three months in Europe before heading to North America.
 Maiden biographer Mick Wall writes that The X Factor “revitalised the band’s career in America”, which seems like an euphemism for Maiden being back to playing clubs and theatres.
 Their record and ticket sales had never been weaker in the USA, regardless of how the band and management framed this reality as them being “careful” when booking the tour.